MicrosoftDocs/SupportArticles-docs/support/windows/win32/parent-window-focused-child-modal-window-shown.md

 :::image type="content" source="media/parent-window-focused-child-modal-window-shown/preview-window.png" alt-text="Screenshot of the preview windows.":::

-Then, if you select the parent window from the preview windows, you’ll see that the parent window gets focused, as shown below.
+Then, if you select the parent window from the preview windows, you’ll see that the parent window gets focused, as shown below:

 :::image type="content" source="media/parent-window-focused-child-modal-window-shown/parent-window-focused.png" alt-text="Screenshot of the parent window that is focused.":::